nedimf/nedimf/README.md

 I'm also the author of the [V SMTP](https://github.com/vlang/v/blob/master/vlib/net/smtp/smtp.v) module that lays in the V standard library.

-At the moment I work at [Bicom Systems](https://bicomsystems.com)- leader in VoIP solutions.
+At the moment I work at [Mistral](https://mistral.ba)- iOS Engineer

 #### My other projects :
 - [Tweetly: Make Instagram ready Tweets](https://apps.apple.com/cz/app/tweetly-beautiful-tweets/id1541402354) is iOS app for creating astonishing posts out of any Tweet